News

 About

-She lives in London with her husband and son.
+She currently lives in London with her husband and son.

 Stage & Screen

-Her feature film, a British East Asian romantic comedy NUMBER TWO DAUGHTER was developed with BBC Writersroom and was the winner of the Triforce Events Script Search Competition 2021 with Greenacre Films.
-The film is now in development with Bona Dea Films and the BFI.
+Her debut feature film, Number Two Daughter — a British East Asian romantic comedy — was developed through BBC Writersroom and was the winner of the Triforce Events Script Search Competition in 2020 with Greenacre Films.
+It is currently in development with Bona Dea Films and the British Film Institute (BFI).

-Jingan was the first playwright commissioned in the English language for FILTH (Failed in London, Try Hong Kong) which premiered at the 42nd HK Arts Festival in 2014.
-From 2014-2018 she produced the sellout FOREIGN GOODS showcases at Theatre 503, the Park and the Arcola Theatre, culminating in the seminal publication of the same name by Bloomsbury Books.
-LIFE AND DEATH OF A JOURNALIST ran to critical acclaim at the VAULT Festival 2020.
-The Guardian called it ‘intensely smart…prickling with intelligence and anger.’
-In 2023, her play HONG KONG TRAGEDY was shortlisted for the Jermyn Street Theatre Woven Voices Prize.
-She was chosen for the inaugural Sky Comedy and Birmingham Rep scheme for upcoming comedy talent in 2022.
+Jingan was the first playwright commissioned in English for FILTH (Failed in London, Try Hong Kong) which premiered at the 42nd Hong Kong Arts Festival in 2014.
+From 2014–2018, she produced the sold-out Foreign Goods showcases at Theatre503, the Park Theatre, and the Arcola, culminating in the publication of the Foreign Goods anthology (published by Bloomsbury).
+Her play Life and Death of a Journalist received critical acclaim at VAULT Festival 2020 — The Guardian called it “intensely smart… prickling with intelligence and anger.”
+In 2023, her play Hong Kong Tragedy was shortlisted for the Jermyn Street Theatre Woven Voices Prize.
+She was also selected for the Sky Comedy x Birmingham Rep Scheme in 2022.

-She has been in writersrooms with Bad Wolf, Channel 4 and CBBC/BBC Kids.
-In 2021, she completed the prestigious Channel 4 Screenwriting Course (1/12 writers chosen from over 3000 scripts).
-Jingan has trained with BBC Writersroom on the invitation-only London Voices and was a member of the Royal Court Young Writers Programme (2012) tutored by Mike Bartlett, Hampstead Theatre’s Heat & Light (2012), tutored byJames Graham, and the Soho Theatre’s Writers Lab (2013).
+She has been in writersrooms with Bad Wolf, Balloon, Channel 4, and CBBC/BBC Kids.
+In 2021, she completed the highly competitive Channel 4 Screenwriting Course , selected as one of 12 writers from over 3,000 submissions.
+She trained with BBC Writersroom’s invitation-only London Voices scheme, and is a graduate of the Royal Court Young Writers Programme (2012), Hampstead Theatre’s Heat & Light (2012), and Soho Theatre Writers Lab (2013).

-Her plays have been produced at the Arcola Theatre, Theatre 503, HK Arts Festival, Pleasance Theatre, Old Vic, Vault Festival, Jacksons Lane, Old Red Lion, New Wimbledon Theatre and Camden People’s Theatre.
-Her radio plays have been produced by Roundhouse (Camden) Radio.
+Her plays have been staged at the Arcola Theatre, Theatre503, Hong Kong Arts Festival, Pleasance Theatre, Old Vic, VAULT Festival, Jacksons Lane, Old Red Lion, New Wimbledon Theatre, and Camden People’s Theatre.
+Her radio plays have been produced by Roundhouse Radio (Camden), and she is currently developing a new radio play idea with director Shan Ng.

 Awards